 So, when we stopped using Ads on Trippin Traveller and hired a social media person to handle the accounts, I no longer needed to be online.
 I logged off, ignored Facebook’s vile warnings that someone or the other would miss me (no one will), and have not looked back since.

 I then stuck around on Instagram because my friend wanted me there.
 For a while, I posted a few pictures, scrolled mindlessly through countless memes.
 Then, in August last year, I went to Kollam, Kerala.
 I had this house by the beach.
 (If you know me, you know I love love the sea).
 The waves were peeking in.
 Dolphins were actually jumping around.
 The window showed nothing but an endless horizon of blue.
 And what was I doing?
-I was taking photos.
-And scrolling.
-Checking my phone each time for the notification of a like or comment.
-I stood by the window of our room, horrified, holding the phone in my hand, and then and there, I deleted the app and asked my friend to deactivate my account.
-(Instagram doesn’t allow you to deactivate on the app).
+I was scrolling.
+Checking my phone for the notification of a like or comment.
+I stood by the window of my room, horrified, holding the phone in my hand, and then and there, I deleted the app and asked my friend to deactivate my account.

 Social media usage has been known to decrease self-esteem.
 In 2014, researchers in Austria found that participants reported lower moods after using Facebook for 20 minutes compared to those who just browsed the internet.
 (Source: BBC).
 People using social media reported higher anxiety levels.
 The relentless comparison, cyber-bullying, and trolling have meant that social media use is also causing more depression.